sequoiasnow/docker-example/README.md

-# Example 4
+# Example 5

-Example 4 adds support for an nginx reverse proxy to our application using docker compose.
+Example 5 removes our custom nginx docker image and instead uses volumes to route our local file to the server.
+Moreover, we use an internal network to access our containers.

 ## Running the Example